tehqin/AlgorithmsLive/README.md

 # AlgorithmsLive
-A collection of code from the \emph{Algorithms Live!} YouTube channel.
+A collection of code from the Algorithms Live YouTube channel.